-Exploring the Different Types of Foot Tendinitis
+What Are The Different Types of Foot Tendinitis?

 Symptoms – Pain, stiffness, and possibly swelling will be noticed either right at the bottom of the heel or slightly above the ankle, depending on which part of the tendon gets inflamed.
 The pain is usually worse after taking the first few steps of the day or after long periods of rest.

 Causes– The Achilles tendon is a large tendon that connects the calf muscles to the back of the heel.
 A common sports injury, Achilles tendinitis tends to develop when active individuals increase the intensity of their training too aggressively without enough time to recover.
 Having tight calf muscles or a heel spur will also add to this risk.

 Treatment– Rest, ice, pain-relieving medications, and physical therapy are always recommended as the first line of treatment.
 Adding orthotic insoles is also a good way to address Achilles tendinitis, especially if a foot deformity like flat feet is contributing to the problem.
 Doing so will take some of the strain off the Achilles tendon and reduce damage to the tendon.

 Symptoms– Pain and possibly swelling will be centered on the inner side of the foot, which often arises when pushing off the foot.
 Pain may also occur on the outside of the ankle if the foot collapses.